An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 “I am sorry, eillelé, I cannot.
 Forgive me.”

 His words came through clearly in her mind.
-And though deeper than the first stranger’s, his voice carried that same odd accent.
+And though deeper than the first stranger’s, his voice carried that same exotic accent.
 Kimi tried to scream, but like the sound of his gentle voice, she heard it only in her mind.

-The white mist began to swirl around Kimi, a storm that trapped her inside the now empty bar with the stranger.
+The white mist began to swirl around them, a storm that trapped her inside the now empty bar with the stranger.
 The tornado began to spin faster and faster, Kimi caught firmly in the eye.

 They moved slowly forward, the electrical charge emanating from them only seconds away.
 Kimi couldn’t think, couldn’t breathe.